-iOS 10 Update For iPhone 7 Plus And iPad Mini/Air 2 To Bring Dark Mode, Control Center Shortcuts And More
+iOS 10 Update For iPhone 7 Plus And iPad Mini, Air 2 To Bring Dark Mode, Control Center Shortcuts And More

 New features in iOS 10.3

 As aforementioned, Apple’s midcycle iOS updates tend to include a big standout feature.
-According to BGR, in iOS 10.3 that’s likely to be a new “Theatre Mode”, however, exactly what that mode will entail is anybody’s guess.
-That being said, many fans are speculating that Theatre Mode could finally see Apple introduce a long rumoured system-wide dark mode, similar to that seen in some iterations of rival platform Android.
+According to BGR, in iOS 10.3 there’s likely to be a new “Theatre Mode,” however, exactly what that mode will entail is anybody’s guess.
+That being said, many fans are speculating that Theatre Mode could finally see Apple introduce a long rumored system-wide dark mode, similar to that seen in some iterations of rival platform Android.
 Apple was originally set to introduce the mode in iOS 10 and after they didn’t, speculation has only grown wilder.

 That being said, users of iOS are being warned not to get too excited about a potential dark mode just yet. iPhone in Theatre mode might be similar to the Do Not Disturb feature already present in iOS and could essentially offer an enhanced method of muting notifications and alerts.